facebookresearch/reading_in_the_wild/reading_in_the_wild_seattle/README.md

 To visualize gaze trajectories and the foveated patch on RGB frames, follow the example in the Jupyter notebook found here: [playground.ipynb](https://github.com/facebookresearch/reading_in_the_wild/tree/main/reading_in_the_wild_seattle/playground.ipynb).

+## Preprocessing

+- **Inference**: Can be used as-is.
+See sample code for usage details.
+- **Training**: To facilitate more efficient training, we pre-process some data before training.
+This includes:
+  (i) extracting and projecting the gaze,
+  (ii) preprocessing the IMU data, and
+  (iii) loading and cropping the RGB images

+This offline pre-processing is done so that these operations don't need to be repeated at every training iteration.
+The preprocessing code can be found in the `data_processing` directory.

 ## Additional Resources
 For more details on data format and additional methods for visualizing and interacting with the data, please refer to the following resources:
 - [Project Aria Tools GitHub Repository](https://github.com/facebookresearch/projectaria_tools)